-Risks Related to War in Ukraine and the Middle East
+Risks Related to War in Ukraine and Israel and Palestine

-The credit and financial markets have experienced extreme volatility and disruptions due to the current conflict between Ukraine and Russia and, separately, the ongoing conflicts in the Middle East.
+The credit and financial markets have experienced extreme volatility and disruptions due to the current conflict between Ukraine and Russia.
 The conflict is expected to have further global economic consequences, including but not limited to the possibility of severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in inflation rates and uncertainty about economic and political stability.
 In addition, the United States and other countries have imposed sanctions on Russia which increases the risk that Russia, as a retaliatory action, may launch cyberattacks against the United States, its government, infrastructure and businesses.
 Any of the foregoing consequences, including those we cannot yet predict, may cause our business, financial condition, results of operations and the price of our Common Stock to be adversely affected.